An updated model for the Perseus Spiral Arm from Trigonometric Parallax and 3-dimensional kinematic distances of distant massive stars: Additional notes on individual masers

-\textit{G174.20-00.07 and G183.72-03.66}: As these masers are very close to the Galactic anti-center, and the parallax distances gives result which are very close to us \citep{Burns2017MNRAS.467.2367B, Choi2014ApJ...790...99C}, the recession velocity and proper motions are consistent with zero, and there is very little kinematic information to draw from.
+\textit{G174.20-00.07 and G183.72-03.66}: As these masers are very close to the Galactic anti-center, and the parallax distances gives results which are very close to us \citep{Burns2017MNRAS.467.2367B, Choi2014ApJ...790...99C}, the recession velocity and proper motions are consistent with zero, and there is very little kinematic information to draw from.
 As such, a reasonable 3D kinematic distance for this source could not be determined.
 The parallax has a low fractional uncertainty and dominates the distance determination.

-\textit{G070.18+01.74, G070.29+01.60 \& G070.32+01.58}: These masers form something akin to a `finger of God', pointing back towards the Sun.
-They all have a $v_\mathrm{lsr}$ that strongly favors the Perseus arm ($v\sim-25$~\kms) over the Outer arm ($v\approx-70$~\kms).
-However, both G070.29 (this work) and G070.33 \citep{Sakai2022PASJ...74..209S} have most likely distances that place them together between the Perseus and Outer arms, with G070.18 being \citep{Zhang2019AJ....157..200Z}.
-In contrast, the parallax and the 3D kinematic distance for G070.18 share the largest agreement.
-This could be evidence of a connecting filament between the Perseus and Outer arm at this position.

 \textit{G049.41+00.32}: This water maser has a discrepancy between the 3D kinematic distance ($11.7\pm0.8$~kpc) and the parallax-distance \citep[$7.6\pm1.8$~kpc; ][]{Zhang2019AJ....157..200Z}.
 The original parallax has a fractional uncertainty of 23\%, giving it a skewed parallax PDF.
-The parallax distance would place it between the Sagittarius and Perseus arms, however the velocity ($v_\mathrm{lsr}=-12\pm5$~\kms) matches the Perseus arm, so we find that the most likely distance is $11.6\pm0.6$~kpc.
+The parallax distance would place it between the Sagittarius and Perseus arms, the velocity ($V_\mathrm{lsr}=-12\pm5$~\kms) matches the Perseus arm, so we find that the maximum likelihood distance is $11.6\pm0.6$~kpc.

-\textit{G040.62-00.13}: This methanol maser has a velocity ($v_\mathrm{lsr}=31\pm5$\kms) that is spurious with the Perseus arm ($\approx5$\kms for this longitude), and the parallax has a reasonably high fractional uncertainty \citep[20\%; ][]{Zhang2019AJ....157..200Z}.
-The longitude proper motion and parallax distance favor $\approx12$~kpc, whereas $v_\mathrm{lsr}$ favors 10.6~kpc.
-We exclude $P_{v_\mathrm{lsr}}$ from the $D_\mathrm{ML}$, giving the most likely distance of $12.2\pm1.2$~kpc.
-This source may have some significant non-circular motions.

-\textit{G021.87+00.01}: The maser spots in this water maser faded in the last season, meaning that the parallax could not be measured directly with these data.
-The proper motions give a kinematic distance that is consistent with the standard kinematic distance.

-\textit{G001.00-00.23}: The original parallax measurement for this source of $0.09\pm0.06$~mas \citep{Reid2019ApJ...885..131R} places it at a large distance, although with a high fractional uncertainty.
-The most likely distance places it almost directly in the bifurcation region.
+\textit{G001.00-00.23}: The original parallax measurement for this source of $0.09\pm0.06$~mas \citep{Reid2019ApJ...885..131R} has a high fractional uncertainty, serving as a lower distance limit of $\approx5$~kpc.
+The source is almost directly towards the Galactic Center and has almost no line-of-sight velocity component.
+Therefore, the maximum likelihood distance is based almost solely on the parallax and the longitude proper motion, which places it at $d_\mathrm{ML}=13.9^{+3.3}_{-3.5}$~kpc, and very close to the bifurcation region.